project-curio/curio-web/docs/seed_data_acquisition.md

 ## 2. Create the Canonical Tables

 All schema is created through the Supabase SQL editor.
-Open **SQL → New query** for each block.
+For every block below:

+1. In the Supabase dashboard, go to **Database → SQL editor**.
+2. Click **+ New query** (or reuse the current tab) so you have a clean editor.
+3. Paste the SQL and press **Run** (the ▶︎ button).
+There’s no extra “Save” step unless you want to bookmark the script via the optional **Save** dropdown.

+Run each block independently so errors are easier to diagnose.

 ### 2.1 `public.institutions`
 ```sql